yadav-kapil/test-flask-app/README.md

 # Forest Fire Weather Index (FWI) Prediction

-A Machine Learning-powered web application that predicts the **Fire Weather Index (FWI)** based on weather and environmental conditions.
-The application is built using **Flask**, **Scikit-Learn**, and a modern SaaS-style user interface.
+A test/demo Flask application that predicts the **Fire Weather Index (FWI)** using a Machine Learning model trained on weather and environmental data.

 ## Features